priyadarshininadar/react-typing-indicators/README.md

 ## Introduction

 In this tutorial, you will find the steps you need to add chat functionality alongwith typing indicators using our React UI Kit to your React project.

 React Chat UI Kit is a collection of custom UI Components and UI Screens designed to build chat application with fully customizable UI.
 It is designed to avoid boilerplate code for building UI.

 ## Before getting started

-This section shows you the prerequisites you need for integrating CometChat for your react app.
+This section shows you the pre-requisites you need for integrating CometChat for your react app.

 ### Requirements
  1. [CometChat Account](#cometchat-account)